Available in real-time and big data analytics.

 Output layer

-The output layer will have the fields and values of the incoming feature with the exception that its geometry value will be set to the buffered incoming geometry.
-If Append Buffer Distance is set to Yes, it will also contain an additional field named BUFF_DIST.
+The output layer has fields and values of the incoming feature, except that its geometry value is set to the buffered incoming geometry.
+If Append buffer distance is set to Yes, it contains an additional field named BUFF_DIST.
+The BUFF_DIST field is used to buffer each feature in the linear unit of the input feature coordinate system.
+The field type is Float64.